clemsonciti/rcde_workshops/_sources/r_programming/08-Basic-Plotting.md

 - R is a data analysis language, so naturally it comes with many built-in functions for plotting.
-Let's look at some of them, in application to the `mtcars` datast.
+Let's look at some of them, in application to the `mtcars` data set.

 ~~~r
 data(mtcars)